monalip/VA4JVM/README.md

 http://www.baeldung.com/install-maven-on-windows-linux-mac

 ### Installing jpf-visual :
 All the detailed information about the "jpf-visual" project and the installation guide is provided [here](https://github.com/monalip/VA4JVM/tree/master/Evaluation/jpf-visual).
-Furthermore, a .jar file for jpf-shell and jpf-core is provided in the folder JPF [here] ().
+Furthermore, a .jar file for jpf-shell and jpf-core is provided in the folder JPF [here]().

 #### Building and running an application with maven script:<br />

 The project is built using Maven build management tool provides plugins that interact with an application.
 The  pom.xml file in each example directory represents project structure and contents.
 The dependency tag manages the dependencies of the project required for successful building the project.
 It included dependencies on the existing "jpf-visual" project [here](https://github.com/monalip/VA4JVM/tree/master/Evaluation/jpf-visual) for the visualization, AspectJ, and Java swing graph visualization( jgraphx ).<br />

-All the detail information of the required maven plugins and dependencies for child maven projects ( existing "jpf-visual" project and selected concurrent program for analysis )  are well documented [here] (https://github.com/monalip/VA4JVM/blob/master/Maven_Plugins_Info.md).
+All the detail information of the required maven plugins and dependencies for child maven projects (existing "jpf-visual" project and selected concurrent program for analysis) are well documented [here](https://github.com/monalip/VA4JVM/blob/master/Maven_Plugins_Info.md).
 Finally, the parent maven project is created in which the child module of jpf-visual and program whose analysis has to do is added in the parent pom.xml.
 The project is built and run using following commands in the directory where this parent pom.xml is located [here](https://github.com/monalip/VA4JVM/tree/master/Evaluation/readerswriters):<br />
 • mvn clean: It helps to clean the project by removing artifact created by previous builds and add the jgraphx dependency from its jar to the maven repository.<br />

 • mvn install: install artifacts in the local repository.<br />